 var = REAL(8) (220,23,83)

-If “var” is a “derived type” (similar to “struct” in other languages), get the same information about each record (akin to “property”) of the derived type by
+If “var” is a Fortran derived type, get the same information about each record (akin to “property”) of the derived type by:

 Local variables are variables used only within the scope of the function–excluding arguments to the function.